Education / Library / Ethics of extreme breeding

 Ethics of extreme breeding

-Explore ethical questions around pet ownership, focusing on breeding animals with extreme physical features.
+Explore ethical questions around pet ownership, focusing on breeding animals that causes them harm.
+Best for ages 11 and up.

 Before you get started